 Kinsman Enterprises, Inc. (n) Built-Up Soft Handle Utensil Set/4

 Swivel Spoon or Fork with Built-Up Handle for Parkinson’s and Hand Tremors

-The Swivel Spoon or Fork Eating Utensils feature a mechanism uniquely designed to keep the bowl of the spoon and the tines of the fork steady when held at any angle.
+The Swivel Spoon or Fork Eating Utensils feature a mechanism uniquely designed to keep the bowl of the spoon and the fork’s tines steady when held at any angle.
 It’s perfect for people with shaky hands or hand tremors.
 Another great feature is the Built-up handle.
-This handle, made of a smooth, soft nylon material, is easy and comfortable to hold.
+This handle, made of smooth, soft nylon material, is easy and comfortable to hold.